Construction Impacts

 NHDOT I-95 Southbound Night Work

-NHDOT will start night work for the Portsmouth project on I-95 Southbound on I-95.
+NHDOT will start night work for the Portsmouth project on I-95 Southbound on I-95 for the next several months.
 This work will consist of the placement of portable concrete barrier along the Southbound right shoulder starting at the Exit 7 off ramp (MM 15.6) to the Exit 5 off ramp (MM 14.0).
-The existing shoulder will be reduced from 13 feet to 2 feet for approximately 3 months.
+The existing shoulder will be reduced from 13 feet to 2 feet.
 The Part Time Shoulder Use Lane will be unavailable for the duration of this closure.
 This work will require the use of lane closures; the right lane and shoulder of Southbound I-95 will be closed nightly from MM 15.6 to MM 14.0.
 Message boards, uniformed officers, traffic control devices, and smart work zone devices will be used to notify the travelling public.
 This work is part of the construction of two sound abatement walls and privacy fence along I-95 in Portsmouth.
-Northeast Earth Mechanics, Inc. of Pittsfield, New Hampshire is the general contractor for the $18.7 million project, which is scheduled for completion in the fall of 2025.
+Northeast Earth Mechanics, Inc. of Pittsfield, New Hampshire is the general contractor for the $18.7 million NHDOT project.